-- 83) Subject to the requirements of Article 86, a competitor may use several cars for practice and the race provided that : - a) he has no more than four cars available for use at any one time; - b) he uses no more than two cars for each of the free practice sessions held under Article 117a) and b) (other than when a third driver is used under Article 58); - c) he uses no more than three cars during the pre-qualifying practice session; - d) he uses no more than three cars during the qualifying practice session.
-Prior to the start of the session he must nominate which two cars he intends to use.
-If a driver wants to change to a spare car after the start of the session that car must carry the same fuel load as his original car and, to ensure that this is the case, the original car will be weighed at the end of the session for comparison purposes. - e) they are all of the same make and were entered in the Championship by the same competitor, - f) they have been scrutineered in accordance with these Sporting Regulations, - g) each car carries its driver's race number.

-- With reference to b), c) and d) above, a car will be deemed to have been used once the timing transponder has shown that it has left the pit lane. - 84) Any driver who decides to use another race car or a spare car following the qualifying practice session, and before the end of the pit lane is closed for the start of the race, must start the race from the pit lane following the procedures detailed in Article 143.
-Under these circumstances no restrictions on fuel load will be applied and tyres may be changed. - 85) No change of car is permitted after the start of the race and, any driver wishing to change car, must have got out of his original car and left the grid before the 15 second signal which immediately precedes the start. - A change of car will be deemed to have taken place once a driver is seated in his new car and such change may only take place in the team's designated garage area. - 86) Only No more than one engine may be used by each driver during all-practice sessions and the race every two Event period of the World Championship, these periods will be determined by the FIA prior to the start of the season.
-Should it become necessary for a driver to use another engine during the first of the two Events he will drop ten places on the starting grid each time one is used at both Events.
-If an engine change is made during the second of the two Events the driver concerned will drop ten places on the starting grid for the second Event only.
-However, should an engine change be carried out after the qualifying practice session but before the race at either of the two Events, any drivers concerned will be required to start the relevant race from the back of the starting grid in accordance with Article 126.

-After consultation with the relevant engine supplier the FIA will attach seals to each engine in order to ensure that no significant moving parts can be rebuilt or replaced.
+- 84) Subject to the requirements of Article 87, a competitor may use several cars for practice and the race provided that : - a) he has no more than three cars available for use at any one time; - b) he uses no more than two cars for each practice session (other than when a third driver is used under Article 58).
+A car will be deemed to have been used once the timing transponder has shown that it has left the pit lane; - c) they are all of the same make and were entered in the Championship by the same competitor, - d) they have been scrutineered in accordance with these Sporting Regulations, - e) each car carries its driver's race number. - Any driver who decides to use another race car or a spare car following the qualifying practice session, must start the race from the pit lane following the procedures detailed in Article 136.
+Under these circumstances no restrictions on fuel load will be applied and tyres may be changed. - 86) No change of car is permitted after the start of the race. - A change of car will be deemed to have taken place once a driver is seated in his new car and such change may only take place in the team's designated garage area. - Each driver may use no more than one engine for two consecutive Events in which his team competes.
+Should an engine change be carried out before the end of the qualifying practice session any drivers concerned will drop ten places on the starting grid at that Event for each change that takes place.
+Unless the driver fails to finish the race (see below) the engine fitted to the car at the end of the Event must remain in it until the end of the next.
+Any driver who failed to finish the race at the first of the two Events for reasons beyond the control of the team or driver, may start the second with a different engine without a penalty being incurred. - b) If a driver is replaced after the first of a two Event period, having finished the first Event, the replacement driver must use the engine which was used for the first Event. - Should an engine change be carried out after the qualifying practice session at either of the two Events, any drivers concerned will be required to start the relevant race from the back of the starting grid in accordance with Article 130. - d) After consultation with the relevant engine supplier the FIA will attach seals to each engine in order to ensure that no significant moving parts can be rebuilt or replaced.

+Following the first of the two Events, and within two hours of the end of the post race parc fermé, further seals will be applied in order to ensure that the engine cannot be run until the second Event.
+These seals will be removed at 09.00 on the day of initial scrutineering at the second Event.

-Other than the straightforward replacement of one engine unit with another, a change will also be deemed to have taken place if any of the FIA seals are damaged or removed from the original engine after it has been used for the first time in any practice session held under Articles 117, 118 and 119.
+e) Other than the straightforward replacement of one engine unit with another, a change will also be deemed to have taken place if any of the FIA seals are damaged or removed from the original engine after it has been used for the first time.